nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 Implementation guidance on diagnoses from the discharge summary PRSB standard:
 The discharge summary should inform the GP of the main diagnosis / diagnoses that were important during the admission (or symptom(s) if no diagnosis), including any new diagnosis that came to light during the admission.
 When a diagnosis has not yet been made, the most granular clinical concept with the highest level of certainty should be recorded.
 This may be a problem, symptom, sign, or test result, and may evolve over time, as a conventional diagnosis is reached.
 For example, ‘dyspepsia’ may be the diagnosis when a patient first presents with indigestion, upgraded to 'gastric ulcer' when this is found at endoscopy, and 'gastric cancer' when biopsies reveal this.
 'Co-morbidities' should be recorded as separate diagnoses.
-For example, dementia may be recorded as a primary diagnosis by a psycho-geriatrician, but as a co-morbidity where a patient is admitted for a hip replacement.Unconfirmed or excluded diagnoses should not be recorded in structured code.
+For example, dementia may be recorded as a primary diagnosis by a psycho-geriatrician, but as a co-morbidity where a patient is admitted for a hip replacement.
+Unconfirmed or excluded diagnoses should not be recorded in structured code.

 ## Resources Used for Profile Design ##
 The following FHIR Resources are profiled to create the condition list.